markdown-extended/manifest/mde-manifest.md

 be indented in consequence by 2: 2 tabulations or 8 spaces).
 If two blank lines are passed, the block must be considered as a fresh new block (the list item is considered finished).

-Finally, for rules that requires an indentation, only the first line MUST actually be indented, subsequent lines of the same block can either be indented or not.
+Finally, for rules that requires a character AND an indentation, only the first line MUST actually be indented, subsequent lines of the same block can either be indented or not.
+This is NOT true when the rule does not include a character (like for pre-formatted blocks - [§§](#C6a)).

 **Writer Note:** It is a good idea to always indent a block for readability.